 Sometimes when they are just starting out and don’t have a portfolio to show they will stage a wedding.

-I think this approach is better as long as they don’t try to pass it off as a real wedding.
+I think this approach is much better as long as they don’t try to pass it off as a real wedding.

 I still do this type of shoot myself for personal projects or cherish the dress shoots.